CodingTrain/website-archive/_CodingChallenges/136-polar-perlin-noise-loops.md

     playlist_id: "PLRqwX-V7Uu6bgPNQAdxQZpJuJCjeOr7VD"
 ---

-In this coding challenge, I use 2D Perlin Noise to add randomness to a perfect animation loop.
+In this challenge, I follow the path of a circle in 2D Perlin noise space in order to use noise values that loop.